When Is the Best Time to Post on Facebook in 2023?

-While Facebook—which shares parent company Meta with Instagram—is focused on serving quality advertising, it’s not just the content they take into consideration.
+While Facebook — which shares parent company Meta with Instagram — is focused on serving quality advertising, it’s not just the content they take into consideration.
+Let’s explore why posting time matters and what the best times to post on Facebook are in 2024.

 Does Posting Time Matter on Facebook?

-It might seem like we’re all glued to our phones 24/7, but once in a while, we do take breaks.
-And if you’re posting when your audience is on one—or just playing Candy Crush in another window—you might not get the engagement you’re looking for in your content.
+It might seem like we’re all glued to our phones 24/7, but once in a while, we do (as a society) take breaks.
+And if you’re posting when your audience is on one — or just playing Candy Crush in another window — your content might not get the attention you want.

-The average Facebook user spends 33 minutes a day on the site.
+The average Facebook user spends around 30 minutes per day on the platform.
 That’s a considerable amount of time to make impressions, but how do you ensure your post goes up during that window and doesn’t get swamped by other posts?
-Just as you need to master your Facebook video ad specs and requirements, you need to understand Facebook post times and the Facebook algorithm.
+Just as you need to master the Facebook ad specs, you need to understand Facebook post times and the Facebook algorithm.

 Understanding the Facebook Algorithm

-• How long they spend watching a video or Facebook reels
+• The time spent watching a video or Facebook Reel

 • If they like, comment on, or skip content